checkstyle/regression-tool/README.md

 ### Output

-The config file would be generated in `regression-tool` directory.
+The config file would be generated in current working directory.

 The report would be generated somewhere in TBD.